 The demand for labor is what economists call a “derived demand”.
 This means the demand for labor is derived from the market for which the labor is used.
 Carpenters’ wages are derived from the market for what they build.
 Farmworker wages are derived from the market for agricultural products.
 Wages for fast-food workers are derived from the market for fast-food.

-This is true fIcon_2016_Op_Edor all goods and services in any economy.
+This is true for all goods and services in any economy.
 When workers become more productive, they add more value to any business.
 The business can afford to pay them more, and will do so willingly since they contribute more to the bottom line.
 Nearly every business has some form of incentive pay-for-performance, which is just another way of saying higher wage for higher productivity.
 Decades of economic data show that wages rise with productivity over time.

 The economic “Law of Demand” is characterized by an inverse relationship between prices and quantities purchased.
 It is true for purchase of goods and services, as well as for purchase of the labor that is turned into goods and services.
 If the price of labor increases, other things being equal, people will purchase less labor.
 Government imposition of a minimum wage above the market wage results in less employment and more unemployment – a labor surplus.
 One can try to ignore the Law of Demand, just as one can try to ignore the Law of Gravity, but one does do so at one’s own peril.